apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

     indexShardsNumber: 2
     indexReplicasNumber: 0
     highPerformanceMode: true
-    # Set a timeout on metric data.
-After the timeout has expired, the metric data will automatically be deleted.
+    # Set an expired for metric/trace data.
+After the timeout has expired, the metric/trace data will be deleted automatically.
     traceDataTTL: 90 # Unit is minute
     minuteMetricDataTTL: 45 # Unit is minute
     hourMetricDataTTL: 36 # Unit is hour